InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/sustainable-innersource.md

 ## Patlet

-I've started an InnerSource programme - what next?
-How do I ensure InnerSource remains a part of how we create software in the long term.
+I've started an InnerSource program - what next?
+How do I ensure InnerSource remains a part of how we create software in the long term?

 ## Problem